blueprin7/bp3d_towing/README.md

 This is bp_towing.
 --------------------------------------------------
 Installation for FiveM:
-1) Insert folder "bp_toweing" to resources folder
+1) Insert folder "bp_towing" to resources folder
 2) Add to server.cfg
 3) Restart server